5 ways to get control of your money in the new financial year

 4. Save more

 One of the simplest financial concepts, is also incredibly powerful.
 Saving allows you to accumulate capital that you can invest and earn an income from.
 You can then use that income to buy more assets and away you go.
 Set your own savings goals, or explore apps like RAIZ that allow you to round up your expenditure to the nearest dollar and take that spare change and put it into either shares or a savings account.
-It’s just spare change, but you’d surprised by how quickly you hit your first thousand dollars.
+It’s just spare change, but you’ll be surprised by how quickly you hit your first thousand dollars.

 5. Organise your documents

 No one likes thinking about it, but everyone should have a Will, Enduring Guardianship and potentially a Power of Attorney.
-When the unexpected happens, not having these documents in place could enormous a stress on family and loved ones at an already difficult time.
+When the unexpected happens, not having these documents in place could put enormous stress on family and loved ones at an already difficult time.
 The more preparation you can do now, the better off everyone will be.
 If you have elderly parents, it’s particularly important to discuss what their wishes are with them.
 It can be an uncomfortable discussion for some, but it would feel worse to make decisions you aren’t sure about because you left it too late.
 Make sure that anything you discuss for yourself or a loved one is written down and kept for future reference.